+The proposed specific UAV uses to conduct inspection, filming and videography will reduce hazards and costs.
 The UAV's are effective and preferable tools for the type of photography proposed by Petitioner.
-Low level, aerial, oblique photos and video from several angles are far more effective than ground-based imagery for displaying the characteristics of large, complex properties, commercial properties, construction sites and land parcels.
-Companies in the past have chartered 2-seat full-sized helicopters or small piloted aircraft for this purpose, which has proven to be both costly
+Low level, aerial, oblique photos and video from several angles are far more effective than ground-based imagery for displaying the characteristics of large, complex properties, commercial properties, construction sites, structures and land parcels.
+Companies in the past have chartered 2-seat full-sized helicopters or small piloted aircraft for this purpose, which has proven to be both costly and dangerous.
+The benefits of reduced cost and improved quality of presentation and safety from the UAV will be valuable to and benefit the Petitioner and the consumer public.